SingleDigitIQ/cozylights/README.md

 2. You will have to disable K Ambient Light to use Cozy Lights, together, they are not recommended for now.

-3. Light emitting liquids always straight up ignored, light emitting airlikes too

-4. When there are too many light sources in a generated area, it gets ignored.
-If you run /rebuildlights in such area, it will attempt to do so, but probably would need too much time

-5. Can crash your server with out of memory error if you are too potato.
+3. Can crash your server with out of memory error if you are too potato.
 Typical limit is about 1-2 GB for LuaJIT because of how it uses 32bit virtual registers or something, and in some cases it can be exceeded, especially in multiplayer, or with very particular mods that place too many light sources on the map.

+4. /uncozymode does not work reliably and can crash with out of memory error

+5. In case you have adjusted global_radius in /cozysettings or /zs and its now lower than the previous, light clearance for older lights wont work correctly, you will have to /clearlights manually

 *For what it does it's quite fast, it is supposed to somehow get even faster.
 I have recently discovered that my CPU is 10(!) years old and it's actually usable on my PC.
 Would appreciate if somebody with a beast PC would try this mod out and post a couple of benchmarks, and also if some phone poster will try to do the same*